Saraswati River: Mahabharata

 According to the Mahabharata (3rd c.
 BCE – 3rd c.
 CE) the Saraswati River dried up to a desert (at a place named Vinasana or Adarsana) and joins the sea "impetuously".
 MB.3.81.115 locates the state of Kurupradesh or Kuru Kingdom to the south of the Saraswati and north of the Drishadvati.
 The dried-up, seasonal Ghaggar River in Rajasthan and Haryana reflects the same geographical view described in the Mahabharata.

 According to Hindu scriptures, a journey was made during the Mahabharata by Balrama along the banks of the Saraswati from Dwarka to Mathura.
-There were ancient kingdoms too (the era of the Mahajanapads) that lay in parts of north Rajasthan and that were named on the Saraswati River.
+There were ancient kingdoms too (the era of the Mahajanapadas) that lay in parts of north Rajasthan and that were named on the Saraswati River.

 Puranas

 Several Puranas describe the Saraswati River, and also record that the river separated into a number of lakes (saras).

-In the Skanda Purana, the Saraswati originates from the water pot of Brahma and flows from Plaksa spring on the Himalayas.
+In the Skanda Purana, the Saraswati river originates from the water pot of Brahma and flows from Plaksa spring on the Himalayas.
 It then turns west at Kedara and also flows underground.
 Five distributaries of the Saraswati are mentioned.
 The texts reveal Saraswati river's goddess is Saraswati.
 According to the Vamana Purana 32.1–4, the Saraswati rose from the Plaksa spring.